 - When JAM is handling UIA alerts, UIA notification alerts that ask to replace recent instances of themselves, such as rapid volume change alerts, will store only the last instance.

-The scripts define "recent" as "within five seconds ago."
+The scripts define "recent" as "five seconds or less ago."

-- Alerts may be reviewed by typing the Command key followed by any number of these:
+- Alerts may be reviewed by typing the Command keystroke followed by any number of these: